blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

 both the body and title fields must not be empty.
 CakePHP's validation engine is strong, with a number of pre-built rules (credit card numbers, email addresses, etc.) and flexibility for adding your own validation rules.
-For more information on that setup, check the :doc:`/models/data-validation`.
+For more information, check the :doc:`/models/data-validation`.

 Now that you have your validation rules in place, use the app to try to add a post with an empty title or body to see how it works.